Terpenes

 Terpenes are clues, not promises.

 A terpene profile can help explain why one product smells citrusy, earthy, floral, sharp, or peppery.
 It can also suggest a general profile direction.
-But the final experience still depends on THC, CBD, dose, tolerance, product type, timing, and the individual person.
+The final experience still depends on THC, CBD, dose, tolerance, product type, timing, and the individual person.

 How to use this guide